arxdeus/pureflow/README.md

 ## Performance

-PureFlow is engineered for maximum performance:
+Pureflow is engineered for maximum performance:

 | Feature | Benefit |
 |---------|---------|